jobearry/jobearry/README.md

 ###### Jobearry || We love berries

 Hi!
 I am from the Philippines!
-Currently, I work as a Junior Programmer in a manufacturing company
+I currently work as a Junior Programmer in a manufacturing company
-where I have tasks related to automation and web development.
-I use C#, and Angular for the majority of my projects.
+where I have tasks related to Windows and web development where I use C#, and Angular for the majority of my projects.

-In addition, I am also learning React, and TailwindCSS through Frontend Mentor Challenges.
-I am also planning to learn NextJS after I fully grasped the basics with React.

 Will be adding more projects here soon.
 Cheers! :beer: